Alexander Berkman: Release

 Berkman was released from the workhouse on May 18, 1906, after serving 14 years of his sentence.
 He was met at the workhouse gates by newspaper reporters and police, who recommended that he leave the area.
 He took the train to Detroit, where Goldman met him.
 She found herself "seized by terror and pity" at his gaunt appearance.
 Later, at a friend's house, Berkman felt overwhelmed by the presence of well-wishers.
 He became claustrophobic and almost suicidal.
 Nevertheless, he agreed to a joint lecture tour with Goldman.

 Back in New York after the tour, Berkman and Goldman tried to rekindle their romantic relationship, but had lost passion for each other.
 Instead, Berkman was attracted to some of the younger women in the movement, including a teenager named Becky Edelsohn.

 Berkman continued to suffer from depression and increasingly spoke about committing suicide.
 He began a new lecture tour, but when he failed to appear in Cleveland, concerned friends sent a telegram to Goldman in New York.
 She worried that he had killed himself.
 Anarchists across the country searched for Berkman in police stations, hospitals, and morgues.
 Even newspapers wondered where he was, speculating that he had been kidnapped by Pittsburgh detectives, by Secret Service agents, or by "agents of millionaires" who opposed his message.
 Three days later, Berkman appeared in New York and contacted Goldman.
 He said the lecture tour had made him feel miserable.
 He had purchased a handgun in Cleveland with the intention of killing himself in a city where nobody knew him, but he was unable to complete the act.

 After resting for several months, Berkman began to recover.
 He remained anxious about his lack of employment.
 He considered returning to his old job as a printer, but his skills had become obsolete in light of innovations in linotype machines.
 With Goldman's encouragement, Berkman began to write an account of his prison years, Prison Memoirs of an Anarchist, and she invited him to become the editor of her journal, Mother Earth.
-He served as editor from 1907 to 1915, and took the journal in a more provocative and practical direction, in contrast to the more theoretical approach which had been favored by the previous editor, Max Baginski.
-Under Berkman's stewardship, circulation of Mother Earth rose as high as 10,000 and it became the leading anarchist publication in the U.S.
+He served as editor from 1907 to 1915 and took the journal in a more provocative and practical direction, in contrast to the more theoretical approach which had been favored by the previous editor, Max Baginski.
+Under Berkman's stewardship, circulation of Mother Earth rose to as high as 10,000 and it became the leading anarchist publication in the U.S. at the time.

 Ferrer Center

-Berkman helped establish the Ferrer Center in New York during 1910 and 1911, and served as one of its teachers.
+Berkman helped establish the Ferrer Center in New York during 1910 and 1911 and served as one of its teachers.
 The Ferrer Center, named in honor of Spanish anarchist Francisco Ferrer, included a free school that encouraged independent thinking among its students.
 The Ferrer Center also served as a community center for adults.